-From rescuing animals with their own cars, caring for them in their own homes and using mobile facilities at shopping centers for adoption centers, the founders raised enough to rent a small shelter space on the Katy Freeway in 1981.
+From rescuing animals with their own cars, caring for them in their own homes and using mobile facilities at shopping centers for adoptions, the founders raised enough to rent a small shelter space on the Katy Freeway in 1981.
 Since then, CAP has grown to become a major force in animal care and adoption, with humane education to promote responsible pet ownership and to prevent animal cruelty.
 In the early 90’s, CAP was able to rent a larger facility at the Katy Freeway location and then moved to its permanent home at I-10/Barker-Clodine.

-The CAP Board of Directors recently completed the challenge of building a larger facility and a permanent home for CAP.
+In 2011, CAP Board of Directors completed the challenge of building a larger facility and a permanent home for CAP.
 The $7.5 million dollar Jane Cizik Center includes a 3.5 acre campus and state-of-the-art 21,000 square foot facility designed by nationally known PBK Architects.
 Private donations and foundation grants have funded the entire project.
 The Robert and Jane Cizik Foundation have provided the lead financial gift thus the naming of the facility in her honor.

 Since moving into our new facility in 2011, CAP has continued to operate at the highest standard of shelter care, but our primary goal remains the same - find more homes for homeless pets.
 Learn more about what CAP has been up to this past year and the amazing things we have accomplished, read our 2021 State of the Shelter statement published April 2022.